Higgsboson-X/vg101-2019su/rc/rc4/rc4.md

 #### FYI

 1. Getting annoyed by uncertainty analysis in VP141?
 Write a C program to help you generate the Latex code given necessary data.
 (The sample code will include only the uncertainty analysis for direct measurements.
 Please feel free to explore programs to generate uncertainty analysis for indirect measurements.
 For partial derivative, you might consider evoking MATLAB from C using "engine.h".
-Try to search this in MATLAB documentation if you are interested, although my computer was broken when I was testing this feature, and that is why this part of the code will not be included. [smile])
+Try to search this in MATLAB documentation if you are interested, although my computer was broken when I was testing this feature, and that is why this part of the code will not be included. [smile]) **PLEASE DO modify the sample code!!!!!!**
 2. ASCII art: Given a set of poker cards without the jokers, draw the first card from the deck and display it using ASCII art on the command window.
 Shuffle the remaining cards after each drawing.
 If all the cards have been drawn, prompt the user and begin with a new deck.
 Repeat this until user enters `q`.